envtrack/envtrack-cli/docs/envtrack_context_environments_list.md

 ```
   -e, --environment string      Environment name or shortname (required if no environment is selected)

+      --filter stringToString   Filter environments (key=value pairs, can be used multiple times) (default [])
   -h, --help                    help for list
-  -r, --reload                  Reload variables from the server
-      --filter stringToString   Filter environments (key=value pairs, can be used multiple times) (default [])

-Available fields: name, shortname, isSelected, variablesCount, secretsCount
+  -r, --reload                  Reload variables from the serverAvailable fields: name, shortname, isSelected, variablesCount, secretsCount
                                 String fields will use contains, boolean fields will use exact match, integer fields will use greater than or equal
                                 Example: envtrack ctx env list --filter name=production
 ```

 ### Options inherited from parent commands